 Ask them questions about their needs and wants in relation to what you’re offering.
 Would they pay for this type of product or service?
 How much?
 Where would they go if they were looking for it now?

 The goal of the above research is to develop deep empathy for your target client and what they need.
-The question you have to keep asking yourself is: How are you going to get to the right people — and enough of them?
+The question you have to keep asking yourself is this: How are you going to get to the right people — and enough of them?
 This information will help you determine how to position your business for success.

 Gather what you need to launch

 Every business is different, but after you’ve researched your idea and identified what you’ll deliver to customers, it’s time to get a few practical items checked off your list.

 - Choose a business name.
 It can be tempting to use your own name when starting a business, especially a service-based one.
 But if you want to stand out, consider something more creative — a few customer names we love include Expansion Pack (recruiting services), The Lash Box (eyelash extensions), and Magic Pixies (cleaning company).
 Check out our guide to coming up with a business name for more ideas, or try our free Business Name Generator.

 - Decide on your business structure, register your business name, and get appropriate licenses.
 Business structures vary depending on where you live, but common types include sole proprietorship (the easiest to set up!), partnership, or corporation.
 Find out if your state, province, or country requires you to register your business (we recommend searching “Register a business + your state/province/country name).
 Then visit the official government site to see what steps you need to take.
 If you want to incorporate your business right away (or trademark it), you’ll need to consult or hire a lawyer, or use a service like Rocket Lawyer.
 If you’re still testing your concept, you can come back to this step later.